Drmicalet/gsca4all/README.md

 ## Overview

-This package provides a complete implementation of GSCA with Ridge regularization, following the Alternating Least Squares (ALS) procedure with Ridge penalty for improved stability and reduced multicollinearity.
+This package provides a complete implementation of GSCA with Elastic Net regularization, following the Alternating Least Squares (ALS) procedure with Elastic Net penalty (Ridge + Lasso) for improved stability, variable selection, and reduced multicollinearity.
 The implementation was developed for analyzing data from a survey of **190 hotel staff members** who responded to questions about ICT usage in their workplaces.

 ## Features

-- Complete GSCA implementation with Ridge regularization
+- Complete GSCA implementation with Elastic Net regularization (Ridge, Lasso, and mixtures)
 - Support for both reflective and formative measurement models
 - Bootstrap functionality for statistical inference
 - Comprehensive reliability assessment (rho_DG, AVE)